NullSystemWorks/mtadayz/readme.txt

     <object name="user.[YOUR_NAME]"></object>

     You need edit "[YOUR_NAME]" per your nickname in game for playing with your admin rights.
+    Also, you need to make sure the DayZ resource name is written exactly like the folder name (without [] brackets).
+    For example, if the folder name is "[DaYZ]", you would write <object name="resource.DaYZ"></object> in acl.xml.

 Now open mtaserver.conf, scroll down and add these lines: